Dear St. Mark’s Community,

-There are several individuals whose dedication to St. Mark’s was exemplary this past year — our faculty and staff, the Board of Trustees, the St. Mark’s Parents’ and Alumni Associations, and more.
+There are several individuals within the faculty and staff, the Board of Trustees, the St. Mark’s Parents’ and Alumni Associations, and more whose dedication to St. Mark’s was exemplary this past year.
 Our Board President, Kathy Crow, who completed her first-year leading the Board on June 30, 2021, provided invaluable leadership and service that empowered our entire school community to do their best work.
 Kathy has been an extraordinary partner and visionary for our School, guiding significant progress on Goals for St. Mark’s IV and steering important conversations around access and affordability.
 We continue to be blessed with exceptional volunteer leaders like Kathy, who guide our School forward into the future.
 Let me express my profound gratitude to our 2020-2021 Parents’ Association President Katherine Steinbrueck and Alumni Association President Paul Genender ’87 for their leadership and devotion to our teachers, our boys, and our whole community.
 I also want to thank the members of our faculty and staff, division heads, department chairs, classroom teachers, coaches, advisors, facilities and security staff, administrators and support staff, and so many more.
 Our team pulled together in delivering a high-caliber Marksman experience despite seemingly insurmountable challenges at the outset of the year.
 In particular, I want to acknowledge our Associate Headmaster, John Ashton, and our Chief Financial Officer, Suzanne Townsend, who exhibited tremendous courage and leadership in the face of uncertainty.

 Of course, it was affirming and gratifying this year to see our boys thrive and contribute both on and off campus.
 In the classrooms and laboratories, on the playing fields, in the art studios, and on the stage, the Class of 2021 lived out our mission each day and set an excellent example for boys across the School, constantly seeking to make a difference in the lives of others.
 As the Class of 2020 modeled before them, our seniors set a positive tone that reverberated across campus.
 Time and again, they focused on possibilities and opportunities instead of limitations.
 It was incredibly meaningful to experience many of our core school traditions in person with limited reimagining due to the pandemic.
 While the chapel is one of my favorite communal spaces, I will never forget the beauty and splendor of our annual Lessons and Carols service held outdoors last year.